bitnami/containers/containers/kafka/README.md

 KAFKA_CLIENT_PASSWORD=password
 ```

 You **must** also use your own certificates for SSL.
 You can drop your Java Key Stores or PEM files into `/opt/bitnami/kafka/config/certs`.
-If the JKS or PEM is password protected (recommended), you will need to provide it to get access to the keystores:
+If the JKS or PEM certs are password protected (recommended), you will need to provide it to get access to the keystores:

 `KAFKA_CERTIFICATE_PASSWORD=myCertificatePassword`